pluralsight/guides/in-review/android/boost-android-development-skills-to-produce-quality-apps/article.md

 	>Module : which is used to configure app, dependencies,SDK versions etc.

-* R.java : It is a `final` Java class file which consist of `static final int` constants or arrays constant.
-Every file or unique id (+@id/name attribute of views), is given an `int` value by the gradle build system and these constants are used to access those components and files in project.
+* R.java: A `final` Java class file that consists of `static final int` constants and array constants.
+Every file or unique id (+@id/name attribute of views), is given an `int` value by the gradle and these constants are used to access those components and files in project.

-	>This file is created under `app\generated\source\r\debug\your_package_name\R.java` directory and should never be modified by hand.
+	This file is created under `app\generated\source\r\debug\your_package_name\R.java` directory and should never be modified by hand.

+	> The R file is especially useful when trying to get access views in code.
+For example, the [View](https://developer.android.com/reference/android/view/View.html) method `findViewById()` takes in an `R.id` value based on the component to be selected, such as `R.id.my_button`.

 # Design

-An android application should provide a simplified, beautiful and sparking interface with meaningful motion like elevation, ripple and material design.
+An Android application should provide a simplified, engaging interface with meaningful motion like elevation, ripple, and material design.

-Android 5.0 Lollipop introduced the concept of [Material design](https://material.io/guidelines/material-design/introduction.html?utm_campaign=io15&utm_source=dac&utm_medium=blog), can also be implemented on older versions by using Android Design library which provides material design components to make an elegant app.
+Android 5.0 Lollipop introduced the concept of [Material design](https://material.io/guidelines/material-design/introduction.html?utm_campaign=io15&utm_source=dac&utm_medium=blog), which can also be implemented on older versions by using the Android Design library which provides material design components to make an elegant app.

 Steps to include design library as dependency

-1. Open build.gradle (module)
+1. Open `build.gradle` (module)
-2. add the below dependancy inside `dependencies` block
+2. Add the following dependency inside the `dependencies` block

 		compile 'com.android.support:design:27.0.2'

-	or use `implementation` for Android studio 3.0 implementation 'com.android.support:design:27.0.2'

-	Note : The version `27.0.2` can differ due to future releases
+	or use `implementation` for Android studio 3.0.
+Note that the version number `27.0.2` may differ in to future releases:

+		implementation 'com.android.support:design:27.0.2'

-### FloatingActionButton
+### FloatingActionButton (fab)
-A FloatingActionButton is a round button with an icon, which denotes a quick primary action on the interface such as
+A `FloatingActionButton` (fab) is a round button with an icon, which denotes a quick primary action on the interface such as:
-* Add a Note or alarm
+* Adding a Note or alarm
-* Send email or text
+* Sending an email or text

 ![Fab](https://developer.android.com/training/material/images/fab.png)

-### SnakBar
+### Snackbar
-Snackbar appears from bottom for short time then disappear.
-It shows a brief message along with an action button to perform corresponding task.It is appropriate to
+Snackbar appears from the bottom for a short time then disappears.
+It shows a brief message along with an action button to perform corresponding task.
+Using the SnackBar is best when trying to:
  * Undo the item deletion
- * Display exit action when back button pressed
+ * Display an exit action when back button pressed

 ![Snakbar](https://developer.android.com/images/training/snackbar/snackbar_undo_action.png)

-#### Move up the Fab button when SnackBar shows up
+#### Move up the Fab when SnackBar appears

-If fab button is at the bottom then you can coordinate the fab with SnackBar to move the fab button up when SnackBar shows up by using `coordinator` layout as root ViewGroup
+If fab button is at the bottom of the screen, you can coordinate with the SnackBar to move the fab up when the SnackBar appears.
+This is done by using `coordinator` layout as the root ViewGroup.

 **FoatingAndSnakBarActivity.Java**